onlineeric/eric-demo-react-ts/README.md

 # Eric Demo Project Site
 Welcome!
-This repository is a personal project, where I, Eric Cheng, am demonstrating my Node Js React and web frontend knowledge.
+I'm Eric Cheng, this repository is my personal demo project to showcase my full stack and AI development skills.

 This UI is a Single Page App (SPA) built using React, TypeScript, and Material-UI.
 The backend connented to my other demo projects, which are built using .Net C#, and GoLang.

 For this Recat Project, I have used the following technologies: